Portus: Linking Alloy with SMT-based Finite Model Finding: Evaluation

 \subsection{Performance of Portus Optimizations}

 \resques{Do the \portus\ optimizations boost its performance?} Each model in the Benchmark Set may contain multiple (uncommented out) run/check commands.
-Randomly, we choose one command for each model in the Benchmark Set that is supported by both \portus{} and \kodkod{} to include in our \textbf{Performance Evaluation Set (PE Set)}.
-Our PE Set consists of \numsupport{} queries, each in a different model.
-We choose only one command per model to avoid having a model with many queries bias the aggregrate performance results.
+Randomly, we choose one command for each of the \numsupport{} models in the Benchmark Set that is supported by both \portus{} and \kodkod{} to include in our \textbf{Performance Evaluation Set (PE Set)}.
+Our PE Set thus consists of \numsupport{} queries, each in a different model.
+We choose only one command per model to avoid having a model with many queries bias the aggregate performance results.
 There are \numsat{} satisfiable and \numunsat{} unsatisfiable queries in this set.

-To evaluate the optimizations presented in Sections~\ref{sec:partition-sort-policy}--\ref{sec:constants-scope-opt}, we run the queries in our PE Set in four configurations of \portus: \begin{enumerate} \item fully optimized \item all optimizations except the partition sort policy \item all optimizations except the scalar optimizations \item all optimizations except the constants-based scope axioms \end{enumerate} There is one model in the PE Set that cannot be run without the scalar optimizations, so this model is not included in these runs.
-Figure~\ref{fig:eval-opt} shows a graph of how many queries are solved within a timeout of five minutes.
-The fully optimized version of \portus\ solves 57 (of \numsupport) queries within five minutes.
+To evaluate the optimizations presented in Sections~\ref{sec:partition-sort-policy}--\ref{sec:constants-scope-opt}, we run the queries in our PE Set in four configurations of \portus: \begin{enumerate} \item fully optimized \item all optimizations except the partition sort policy \item all optimizations except the scalar optimizations \item all optimizations except the constants-based scope axioms \end{enumerate} Figure~\ref{fig:eval-opt} shows a graph of how many queries are solved within a timeout of five minutes.
+The fully optimized version of \portus\ solves 56 (of \numsupport) queries within five minutes.
 From this graph, we conclude that the fully optimized version of \portus\ completes more queries in less time than the other methods.
-The version of \portus{} using cardinality-based rather than constants-based scope axioms completes the same number of queries (57) as the fully optimized version, but it completes the 57th model in 118.0 seconds while the fully optimized version takes only 50.6 seconds.
+The version of \portus{} using cardinality-based rather than constants-based scope axioms completes the same number of queries (56) as the fully optimized version, and it completes the 56th model in approximately the same amount of time, but it completes the 55th model in 117.7 seconds while the fully optimized version takes only 67.6 seconds.